 Our well designed and purpose built shelter in Kabul provides a safe home for over 150 dogs.
 We also have a purpose built cat shelter housing over 40 former street cats rescued by locals or soldiers.
 Our work has now extended to rehabilitating former working donkeys in a peaceful and caring environment in what is a first for Afghanistan; the Nowzad donkey sanctuary!

-    The Nowzad family is a worldwide group of enthusiastic and determined people who put the FUN into FUNndraiser to make a difference for the animals of Afghanistan.
+A worldwide group of enthusiastic and determined people who put the FUN into FUNdraiser to make a difference for the animals of Afghanistan.

 11 June 2021

 Yes, we are facing unprecedented challenges at this time which are stretching us to the limit but we are determined that together with you; we will overcome these issues.

 So at the moment we are facing four unique challenges.

 The Nowzad intern programme has been running for 3 years now here at our clinic in Kabul.
 We are truly grateful to the amazing supporters and team at the 353 charity who donated a truly astonishing £10,800 towards training for 2021.

 The pandemic has continued to rage around us but the workload at the clinic never slowed.
 If anything, as the summer took shape with the winter rain storms easing and the temperatures already topping 35oC, the flow of patients arriving at our doors kept the team extremely busy.